 Why It’s So Hard to Identify Food Triggers

-Migraine triggers add up
+Triggers add up

 Triggers tend to be cumulative.
 This is the case with all triggers, not just food.
 A food may be fine one day, but not on a day when the weather is stormy or you didn’t get enough sleep or your hormones are fluctuating.
-Think of it like a bucket.
+Think of it as a bucket.
 You can fill up a bucket without it overflowing unless you try to add more than it can hold.
 Different people’s buckets can hold different amounts.
 You can add trigger after trigger as long as your bucket doesn’t overflow, but it can be hard to know when that overflow point is.

 Food cravings or migraine trigger?

 Food cravings are often misattributed as triggers.
 Say you usually have a migraine attack within a few hours of eating chocolate.
 It could be that the chocolate is a trigger, or it could be that you already had a migraine coming on and were craving chocolate because of it.

 Other types of misattribution are common, as well.
 You may think a food is a trigger because a migraine comes on after eating it, but the two events may be completely unrelated.

 Individual food triggers are hard to identify

 We rarely eat foods in isolation.
 That pumpkin ravioli you had for dinner wasn’t just pumpkin, of course, but also contained wheat, eggs, aged cheese, and spices, not to mention the ingredients in the sauce.
 Any one of those components could be a trigger, or maybe none of them are.